 Healing from Implant Placement Surgery

-Because every dental implant surgery is different, Centennial, Aurora and Denver Metro area patients will have different recovery timelines.
+Because every dental implant surgery is different, Centennial, and Denver Metro area patients will have different recovery timelines.
 The most common question that Dr. Williams is asked during dental implants consultations is what will their smile look like after their surgery?

 The answer, of course, is that it depends on your unique case.
 Patients may: